justjake/mail/README.md

 It's Programmer Law that everyone must write a mail client.
 This is mine.

-A maildir reader, for the web, in Go & Coffeescript.
+An imap client, for the web.

 ## server design